Landcruiser87/7333_QTW/CaseStudy8/Analysis/d_scratch.md

 #>
 ```

 These roots make a lot of sense.
 First of all, we have the complex conjugate, which explains the peak in the parzen window at 0.3132.
 The second root is negative, with a peak near the nyquist frequency in the parzen window.
 The third root is relatively weak, and shows the remaining wandering component to the series.
-We can also check the roots of the MA component of the model using the brilliant `factor.wge` function (note this doesnt explain the interaction between the two sets of roots, but it definitely helps)
+We can also check the roots of the MA component of the model using the brilliant `factor.wge` function (note this doesn't explain the interaction between the two sets of roots, but it definitely helps)

 ```r